scottyschup/ruby-curriculum/basic-design/dry.md

-Breaking the duplicated code into a method has the side-effect of making the consumer/business methods shorter and more focused on the details of checking the form, rather than the details of zipcode validation.
+Breaking the duplicated code into a method has the side-effect of making the consumer/business methods shorter and more focused on the details of checking the form, rather than the details of zip code validation.

 ## Flay